CelineDknp/CodeDiffNG/LogDiffing.package/LogDiffer.class/README.md

 LogDiffer object (will abstract the pipeline)

+Constructor:
+ - LogDiffer with: aFileV1 and: aFileV2 (run with no cycle no pruning)
+ - LogDiffer with: aFileV1 and: aFileV2 cycles: maxCyclesNumber (run with cycles up to max no pruning)
-Constructor: LogDiffer with: aFileV1 and: aFileV2
+ - LogDiffer with: aFileV1 and: aFileV2 cycles: maxCyclesNumber heuristic: startSize and: minEdit (run with cycles up to max pruning from startSize with a minimum edit of minEdit)

 Instance variables:
 - file1: String name of v1 of file